jacobmmorgan/School-Notes/US History/USH Notes Day 11.md

 #### Slavery
-- On the decline in the
+- On the decline in the later 18th century
+- Thought to naturally die out